softprops/lando/README.md

 [lowest overhead runtimes](https://theburningmonk.com/2017/06/aws-lambda-compare-coldstart-time-with-different-languages-memory-and-code-sizes/),
 python 3.6.
 Lando specifically targets API Gateway triggered lambdas.
 Checkout crowbar for other types of [lambda triggers](https://docs.aws.amazon.com/lambda/latest/dg/invoking-lambda-function.html).

-A large and mature ecosystem of tooling for AWS lambda already exists and works well, including workflow tools like [the serverless toolkit](https://serverless.com/framework/).
+A *large* and *mature* ecosystem of tooling for AWS lambda already exists and works well, including workflow tools like [the serverless toolkit](https://serverless.com/framework/).
 Because these tools are likely to already exist within organizations, the barrier of introducing Rustlang into their arsenel will be much lower.
 Lando does not intend to replace these tools but instead to work well with them 👫🏾.

-> 💡 You may be asking yourself, what makes Rust a good choice for Lambda?
+> 💡 What makes Rust a good choice for Lambda applications?
 The AWS [cost model for lambda](https://aws.amazon.com/lambda/pricing/) is largely based on two factors: memory size and speed.
 The CPU provided to applications is proportional to memory size requested.